Zack Short Player Props: Tigers vs. Mets

-On Tuesday, Zack Short (on the back of going 1-for-1) and the Detroit Tigers face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 6:40 PM ET.
+After going 0-for-1 in his last game, Zack Short and the Detroit Tigers face the New York Mets (who will start Justin Verlander) at 1:10 PM ET on Thursday.

-In his most recent appearance, he reached base in his only plate appearance against the Orioles.
+In his most recent game he had a hitless performance (0-for-1) against the Mets.

 Zack Short Game Info & Props vs. the Mets